-Buy from a breeder who has a contract regarding the care of the kitten and a health guarantee to replace the kitten if it dies within the first year of a congenital or genetic disorder.
+Buy from a breeder who has a contract regarding the care of the kitten and a health warranty to replace the kitten if it dies within the first year of a congenital or genetic disorder.

 Buy from a breeder who helps develop the temperament of their kittens to reflect your wishes.
-Based on how the kitten is interacted with, certain traits can be nurtured developed.
+Based on how the kitten is interacted with, certain traits can be nurtured and developed.

 Buy from a breeder whom vaccinates the kitten with at minimum its first two sets of shots, preferably three.